• Skip to main content

 “Tactical and functional – the BLITZ 35 is ready for whatever mission your day brings on.” ~ mysteryranch.com

 Inside the Blitz 35, you’ll find two internal water bottle pockets that can hold insulated bottles such as a Hydro Flask.
 Each pocket can also hold up to three 5.56 or .308 magazines.
 The Blitz 35’s interior also has a pocket to hold files, a tablet, or a single notebook.
-Behind this pocket is a padded hanging pocket to hold a laptop or a hydration bladder.
+Behind this pocket is a padded hanging pocket for a laptop or hydration bladder.
 A hang tab helps secure the hydration bladder in the hanging pocket.
-Mystery Ranch also includes a quick access zipper to this hanging pocket.
+Mystery Ranch also includes a quick-access zipper to this hanging pocket.

-Besides the four internal pockets, there is a loop tape panel to store morale patches while traveling.
+In addition to the four internal pockets, there is a loop tape panel for storing morale patches while traveling.
 The loop tape can also hold a small admin pouch with hook tape.
 Mystery Ranch also has an internal compression strap at the top of the Blitz 35.
 This strap is great for compressing the Blitz internally when it is not fully loaded.
 The strap can also help prevent the Blitz from billowing out when it is empty.

 • Low-profile, removable pocketed waist belt